akhilrajmailbox/GuestBook/kubespray-Install/README.md

     Python-netaddr
     Jinja 2.9

-run the following commands to configure the K8s Manager
+run the following commands to configure the K8s Manager.
+This script will download and configure all the dependencies and will clone the latest code for [kubespray](https://github.com/kubernetes-incubator/kubespray.git)

 ```
 ./base_machine.sh